tier6tank/doubles/dupfinder/readme.txt

 + perhaps setting error flag if any error on that file is encountered
 + add progress display for sorting files by size (not necessary any more)
 - display speed in kbytes/second
-- somehow reduce memory consumption
++ somehow reduce memory consumption done via filedata
 - display option: -o ordered by directory
 - need a close look to signed/unsigned int32/int64 types
 - time display under linux does not work properly